unional/node/doc/api/diagnostics_channel.md

 > Stability: 1 - Experimental

-* `fn` {Function} Promise-returning function to wrap a trace around
+* `fn` {Function} callback using function to wrap a trace around
 * `position` {number} Zero-indexed argument position of expected callback
-* `ctx` {Object} Shared context object to correlate trace events through
+* `data` {Object} Shared context object to correlate trace events through
 * `thisArg` {any} The receiver to be used for the function call
 * `...args` {any} Optional arguments to pass to the function
-* Returns: {Promise} Promise returned by the given function
+* Returns: {any} The return value of the given function

-Trace a promise-returning function call.
+Trace a callback-receiving function call.
 This will always produce `start`, `end`, `asyncStart`, and `asyncEnd` events around the execution and may also produce an `error` event if the given function throws an error or the returned promise rejects.
 This will run the given function using